Overcomer #15 – Faulty Software & Broken Coding

 • “I have to be perfect to be acceptable.”

-• “I can’t do anything that would make people upset.”
+• “I can’t do anything right and people get upset.”

 • “I’m worthless.”